Şehmus Hazer

-Şehmus Hazer (born February 15, 1999) is a Turkish professional basketball player.
-He plays for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Şehmus Hazer (born February 15, 1999) is a Turkish professional basketball player for Galatasaray of the Turkish Basketbol Süper Ligi (BSL) and the Basketball Champions League.

 Professional career

 On August 6, 2020, Hazer joined Beşiktaş on a three-year contract.
 He had a productive season with Beşiktaş, as he averaged 14.9 points per game in Turkish Basketball Super League.

 In August 2021, Hazer joined the Cleveland Cavaliers for the NBA Summer League.

 On 12 September 2021, Hazer signed a three-year contract with EuroLeague powerhouse Fenerbahçe Beko beginning from the 2021–2022 season.
 On July 1, 2024, he parted ways with the club and then joined the Sacramento Kings for NBA Summer League.

 On July 12, 2024, he signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

 On July 19, 2025, Hazer signed a two-year (1+1) deal with Anadolu Efes of the Basketbol Süper Ligi (BSL).

+On July 7, 2026, he signed with Galatasaray of the Basketbol Süper Ligi (BSL).